P5-Tacos/P5-Tacos-thrift-store/README.md

 #### Link to project plan and requirements: https://docs.google.com/document/d/1KfMvlYYCx5RgCIgN95gB9F38R15c6u2dG-cIQ-A9-oY/edit
 #### Link to easter egg: http://timetothrift.cf/easter_egg_college/

+## Overview
+##Wow
+As there are multiple systems embedded in the same project it was important for the team to organize all user information in separate table for each system

+- [module.py](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/main/models/module.py) contains all of the database's setup.
+This file was created to allow for tracking of users across multiple projects.
+- [userDN](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/b3a01738d759423fb11f9530b7bd88ba6266c19a/models/module.py#L45-L58) contains all of the users.
+The contents of the database can be found [here](http://delnorteeats.cf/easter_egg/admin) in the admin page of Del Norte Eats.
+- [userEE](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/b3a01738d759423fb11f9530b7bd88ba6266c19a/models/module.py#L78-L88) is represented by “Users Del Norte Eats” [table](http://delnorteeats.cf/easter_egg/admin)
+- [userRR](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/b3a01738d759423fb11f9530b7bd88ba6266c19a/models/module.py#L90-L100) is represented by “Runners Del Norte Eats” [table](http://delnorteeats.cf/easter_egg/admin)
+- [orderEE](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/b3a01738d759423fb11f9530b7bd88ba6266c19a/models/module.py#L60-L76) is represented by “Orders” [table](http://delnorteeats.cf/easter_egg/admin)

+[userTT](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/b3a01738d759423fb11f9530b7bd88ba6266c19a/models/module.py#L15-L30) is represented in the Admin page in Time to Thrift [table](http://delnorteeats.cf/time_to_thrift/admin)
+Highlights of the admin pages is that the passwords are represented by asterisks for each character in the table.
+On hover the asterisks are replaced with the actual characters of the password.
+[Here is the front end of the logic](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/b3a01738d759423fb11f9530b7bd88ba6266c19a/views/easter_egg/templates/easter_egg/admin_page.html#L50-L56)
+#### Front end Viewing data

 ## Changes Log
 #### Week 10
 - Andrew